Only 4 ingredients and 4 minutes to make this wonderful peanut butter fudge. Doesn't get better than that!

 - 1 teaspoon pure vanilla extract

-Remove the bowl from the microwave.
-Carefully stir in the vanilla and confectioners' sugar with a wooden spoon or rubber spatula until evenly combined.
+- Remove the bowl from the microwave.
+Carefully stir in the vanilla and powdered sugar until evenly combined.
 The mixture may become a little crumbly at first, but continue to stir until the ingredients are smooth and a nice "dough" forms.